POSSA/freepbx-weather-by-zip/README.md

 FreePBX Weather by Zipcode
 ==========================

-2022-02-27 Reports that this module is no longer working with current versions of FreePBX.
-Module needs a a review to work with FreePBX 16.
+2022-02-28 Confirmed reports that module is completely broken in FreePBX versions 15 and newer.
+This module needs a full review and overhaul to work with currently supported FreePBX versions.

 Third party FreePBX module for reading weather infomation based on dtmf zipcode input.